 An easy press-in graham cracker crust, no-churn chocolate ice cream, and toasted marshmallow topping make for a fun and tasty take on a traditional s’more.
 If you don’t have a mini kitchen blow torch, try these s’mores ice cream bars (with oven-roasted marshmallows), but if you’ve been wanting a new gadget, this is the perfect excuse to buy one.
 Get the S’mores Ice Cream Bars recipe.

 Related Reading: 8 Ways to Make Ice Cream without an Ice Cream Machine

 Matcha ice cream made from scratch is poured into ice pop molds and then coated in a mixture of chocolate chips and coconut oil that forms a homemade version of Magic Shell.
 Before it sets, dip the ice pops in chopped almonds for extra crunch and flavor.
 Get the Matcha and Toasted Almond Ice Cream Bars recipe.

 Like the Good Humor bars you used to get from the ice cream truck, but way better.
 These are made from an easy 2-ingredient ice cream recipe plus fresh strawberries, and coated in crunchy cookie crumbs mixed with strawberry powder for an extra fruity punch and classic ruby hue.
 Get the Strawberry Shortcake Ice Cream Bars recipe.

 This healthy take on an ice cream bar is made with avocado, coconut milk, honey, vanilla bean paste, and pistachios.
 Mix all the ingredients together in a food processor and freeze overnight.
 Cover with chopped raw pistachios and serve.
 Get the Raw Pistachio Ice Cream Bars recipe.

-Original story by Chowhound Editors, updated by Caitlin M. O’Shaughnessy.
+Original story by Chowhound Editors, updated by Caitlin M. O’Shaughnessy and Jen Wheeler.